elliotholden/lessons/meetup-presentations/systemd-user-units.md

         podman rmi localhost/custom-nginx

-8. As __nina__ run the customer-nginx container from registry you created over port 8888.
+8. As __nina__ run the customer-nginx container from the registry you created over port 8888.
 Make sure to included the __io.containers.autoupdate=registry__ when running the container.

         podman run -d -p 8888:8080 --name nginx localhost:5000/nginx